dev-raghvendramisra/Rex-Server/README.md

 rex --init
 ```

-This will create a `rex.config.yaml` file in your project's directory.
+This will create a `rex.config.yaml` file in your current working directory.
 The file will contain a basic configuration to get you started.

 ---